likecoin/iscn-nft-tools/README.md

 </div>

-It is the toolbox for operating NFT and ISCN on LikeCoin chain.
+A collection of tools for operating [NFT](https://docs.like.co/developer/likenft/likecoin-nft-module-spec) and [ISCN](https://docs.like.co/general-guides/decentralized-publishing/what-is-iscn) on [LikeCoin chain](https://like.co).
 The toolbox aims to complement the limitation of UI such as [Liker Land][Liker Land link].